Table of Contents

 Lots of money has been spent on projects, but no good price has been paid for coffee.
 If people would just pay well, trade well, and make long-term commitments to relationships, then let producers take care of themselves, their own school fees, their own housing and so on.

-We pay our farmers the price they deserve for their coffee.
+We pay our farmers the price they deserve for their wholesale coffee beans.
 We set-up projects to help them improve the quality and quantity of the coffee.
 As a result their quality of life is improved and they can invest in their families and their children’s education.
 They are also able to implement sustainability and environmentally friendly systems on their farm.

 As a result we receive fantastic quality coffee beans that are environmentally friendly and ethically sourced that we can sell to businesses and individuals.